Summer Camp

 Pick-up:*Make sure your paperwork is updated with approved adults for pick-up.
 If someone is picking up who is not on the list, please call in advance to let us know.

-You pick up your child at Flamenco Works on Mon/Tues/Thurs: To pick up your child, please wait at the front of the building where a teacher will greet you and bring you your child as soon as they are ready.
+You pick up your child at Flamenco Works on Mon-Thurs: To pick up your child, please wait at the front of the building where a teacher will greet you and bring you your child as soon as they are ready.

 About Off-Campus Walks: